 Occasionally we will not stock a specific product our customers may need.
-Examples include:

 If we don’t sell it, we may link to a website or physical store that does.

 Assume all outbound links are “Affiliate Links”.
 This means that we receive a commission if customers click that link and buy through that other business.
+As an Amazon Associate, we earn from qualifying purchases.
+“As an Amazon Associate I earn from qualifying purchases.”

 Our primary goal is to help our customers find the products they’re looking for.